 Licensee capability and performance in this area is evaluated on the basis of whether the licensee has taken appropriate measures to establish and maintain the program.
 Some aspects of a complete program, such as calibration of equipment, are not fully described in full in NEI 07-03A, and should be evaluated based on current guidance and the program developed by the licensee.

-For those licensees that elect to demonstrate compliance with the requirements of 10 CFR 20 via alternate methods, SECY-04-0032, “Programmatic Information Needed for Approval of a Combined License Application Without Inspections, Tests, Analyses, and Acceptance Criteria” addresses the absence of ITAAC, wherein the term “fully described” should be understood to mean that the program is clearly and sufficiently described in terms of the scope and level of detail that will support a reasonable assurance finding of acceptability at the COL stage.
+For those licensees that elect to demonstrate compliance with the requirements of 10 CFR Part 20 via alternate methods, SECY-04-0032, “Programmatic Information Needed for Approval of a Combined License Application Without Inspections, Tests, Analyses, and Acceptance Criteria” addresses the absence of ITAAC, wherein the term “fully described” should be understood to mean that the program is clearly and sufficiently described in terms of the scope and level of detail that will support a reasonable assurance finding of acceptability at the combined license (COL) stage.

 In addition, 10 CFR 20.1501(b) requires that instruments used for radiation measurements be periodically calibrated.
 However, while NEI 07-03A discusses instrument calibration, it does not specifically address the process to be used to ensure that calibration of portable and laboratory instruments is performed using known standards (i.e., traceability to the National Institute of Standards and Technology (NIST) or equivalent international standards).
 Since NEI 07-03 does not specifically address methods for establishing reference values for calibration standards or the methods for establishing calibration intervals, the licensee’s program should describe those program elements related to establishing traceability of calibration sources for portable and laboratory radiation protection instruments to recognized national or international standards, and the basis of the method for setting instrument calibration intervals, to ensure consistency with national standards and regulatory requirements in effect.